dani-abou/BulkiV2/README.md

 Primabull is a B2B marketplace platform, built as a NextJs application.
 I decided to use NextJs for two reasons: I wanted to learn about an up-and-coming technology, and because I want this website to be sustainable and up-to-date in the long-term.
 Firebase is used for storage, authentication, and databases.
 Since I am building this alone, with a minimal backend, Firebase was an easy option due to its simple frontend integrations, and vast array of functionality.

-This is certainly a work in progress, that I am still working on today.

 ## Frontend technologies

 I am building this whole project with React.
 However, I do not have time to reinvent the wheel, and or that reason I have been utilizing Material UI for some pretty and reusable components.
 Additionally, I am using styled-components, to easily include dynamic styling into my components.